 Unfortunately, knowing the main problem and potential solutions is not enough.
 What is required to make these solutions a reality?
 It does no good to understand that renewable energy can replace fossil fuels if there is no way to actually implement a renewable energy solution.
 This requires accelerators… things that accelerate solutions so that they actually are implemented.
 For example: a) Policy, b) Finance, c) Behavior c) Education/Movement Building and d) Politics.
 Let’s call this the “AOC Green New Deal box.”

 Often, it is these accelerators that block action to solutions.
 So if you believe that installing rooftop solar is good for your community, but there are zoning laws that make this difficult, maybe that is where you focus your action to make a collective impact.
 Or perhaps rooftop solar is an option, but financing is not available, and you focus on inclusive financing.
 These are multipliers and leverage points.
 For example, creation of good policy opens the floodgates to installing more rooftop solar

 Strategy without tactics is just wishful thinking.
 The question is how can we turn our accelerators or any of the previous top boxes into actions?
 This means commitment to actually doing work.
 It means showing up at the city council meeting or state government and lobbying for new policies that will make our communities livable.
 It means finding the financing for low income solutions as well.
 Call this the “Elon Musk box.”

 It means picking your area of focus.
 What is your passion, what are your skills, and what does the world need?
-It means talking a risk and this requires some courage.
+It means taking a risk and this requires some courage.
 It sounds simple.
-But finding an area that your are passionate, and qualified for takes some time.
+But finding an area that your are passionate and qualified for takes some time.
 It doesn’t have to be a huge project.
 But it requires finding your solution and your accelerator, then make a commitment to get to work and take action.